Adaptive Group Robust Ensemble Knowledge Distillation: Experimental Results

 \subsection{Setup}

-We evaluate the worst-case performance of the proposed method on three classification tasks: two from the vision domain (Waterbird and CelebA dataset) and one from the language domain (CivilComments) \begin{itemize} \item \textbf{Waterbird}~\citep{sagawa2019distributionally, liu2021just} is a dataset of birds derived from Caltech-UCSD Birds (CUB)~\citep{wah2011caltech} by synthetically creating a spurious correlation between bird species and the background.
+We evaluate the worst-case performance of the proposed method on {\updated four classification tasks: one synthetic dataset (Colored MNIST), two real-world datasets from the vision domain (Waterbirds and CelebA datasets), and one real-world dataset from the language domain (CivilComments)}. \begin{itemize}

+\item {\updated \textbf{Colored MNIST} following~\cite{nam2020learning, li2019repair}, we alter the MNIST dataset~\citep{lecun2002gradient}, designed for digit classification, by artificially adding a Color attribute.
+To define the Color, we randomly select ten distinct RGB values and fix them across all experiments.
+Each of these values serves as the mean of a 3-dimensional Gaussian distribution, forming ten distinct Color distributions.
+To create correlations between digits and colors, we pair each digit with one of these distributions.
+A bias-aligned sample is generated by coloring a digit with an RGB value drawn from its paired distribution, while a bias-conflicting sample is produced by sampling from any of the remaining nine color distributions~\citep{nam2020learning}.
+Under this setup, a model that captures the spurious correlation will predict color instead of the digits. } \item \textbf{Waterbirds}~\citep{sagawa2019distributionally, liu2021just} is a dataset of birds derived from Caltech-UCSD Birds (CUB)~\citep{wah2011caltech} by synthetically creating a spurious correlation between bird species and the background.
 In particular, the class label is the type of bird appearing in the image (waterbirds, landbirds), and the background landscape (water, land) spuriously correlates with the bird type.
 Here, the minority subgroups represent images with the background landscape not aligned with the bird type, i.e., \{\texttt{waterbird}, \texttt{land background}\} and \{\texttt{landbird}, \texttt{water background}\}.